Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

 The question now is how Bob can design a coupling that fulfills requirements \eqref{eq:gammacondition1} and \eqref{eq:gammacondition2}.
 Since the signal is encoded into the momentum of the field, it may appear natural to have Bob read out the signal by coupling to the amplitude of the field.
 This is possible, as we discuss in Appendix \ref{app:amplitudecoupling}, but in the present (1+1)-dimensional setting, this gives rise to well-known infrared divergences which need to be addressed carefully.

 The problem of IR divergence can be avoided altogether by coupling Bob to the right-moving momentum of the field, like Alice.
-Of course, in order for Bob to be able to obtain any information about Alice's first coupling, he must couple to the field through a field observable that does not commute with the observable through which Alice coupled (see \eqref{eq:Hint1}).
+Of course, in order for Bob to be able to read out any information, he must couple to the field through a field observable that does not commute with the observable through which Alice coupled (see \eqref{eq:Hint1}).
 This can be achieved if Bob uses a different detector profile from Alice.
 For example, Alice could use an asymmetric profile function and Bob the mirrored version thereof.